About Southington Magazine

 Southington Magazine is the premier publication for Southington highlighting the history, people and landscape that make up this beautiful New England town.
 Southington is also home to a thriving business community!

-But there’s so much more to Southington than meets the eye.
+There’s so much more to Southington than meets the eye.
 We have many local farms offering fresh produce, herbs and farm-raised meats.
 We have riding stables, indoor golf and our own Mt.
 Southington Ski Area.
 We have three manicured golf courses, three colleges and three beautiful, family-friendly parks.
-Our school system is one of the best in the state, and our local business community has an established economic base making a desirable location for new businesses looking to relocate.
+Our school system is one of the best in the state and our local business community has an established economic base making a desirable location for new businesses looking to relocate.